 Other areas of counselling I deal with

-- I always make time every week to meet with people for a free 20 minute consultation (online or in person.)
+- I always make time every week to meet with people for a bit of a chat (online or in person.)

 - I have some week day & evening appointments available inc Saturday afternoons.